microsoft/Azure_Kinect_ROS_Driver/docs/releasing.md

 Releases of the Azure Kinect ROS Driver are a snapshot of a known-good version of the source code for a particular distribution of ROS.
 The current release process is:

-1. Pick the [ROS Distribution](http://wiki.ros.org/Distributions) you wish to publish for (currently, we only publish for ROS Melodic Morenia, but a ROS2 port is planned).
+1. Pick the ROS Distribution you wish to publish for (currently, we only publish for ROS Melodic Morenia and ROS2 Foxy Fitzroy).
 1. Checkout and build the code for that ROS Distribution.
-Code for a particular distribution lives under a branch with the same name as the distribution (for example, the `melodic` branch for ROS Melodic Morenia).
+Code for a particular distribution lives under a branch with the same name as the distribution (for example, the `melodic` branch for ROS Melodic Morenia and the `foxy-devel` branch for ROS2 Foxy Fitzroy).
 1. Test the ROS node on a live ROS system, using Azure Kinect DK hardware.
    - You must test that you can compile on Linux and Windows.
    - You must test that you can compile by installing the Azure Kinect Sensor SDK to the system path.
 On Windows, this means installing the Azure Kinect Sensor SDK with the `.msi` installer.
 On Linux, this means installing via the package manager.